cynkra/cheetahR/README.md

 We welcome contributions!
 If you’d like to help improve cheetahR, feel free to submit issues, feature requests, or pull requests.

 ### Software Pre-requiste
 To contribute to this project, some software installations are required, such as `npm`, `node`, and `packer`.
-Please follow the slides attached to help you get started.
-[Software pre-requisites](https://rsc.cynkra.com/js4Shiny/#/software-pre-requisites).
+Please follow the slides attached to help you get started [pre-requisites](https://rsc.cynkra.com/js4Shiny/#/software-pre-requisites).
 Click here to install [packer](https://rsc.cynkra.com/js4Shiny/#/solutions).

 When you are in the project, do the following:
 ```{r}